DarrenDV/Waterdeep-Dragon-Heist/Chapters/Heists/Circus of innovation/Boarding the ship.md

 ##### J12 - Upper cargo hold
 This hold contains the following features:
 • Large grilled doors in the ceiling open to allow goods to be moved to and from this hold using the cargo elevator.
 A 15-foot-by-10-foot section of floor opens to reveal the lower cargo hold.
 Crates and barrels stacked to the ceiling are tied down to ensure that they don't move.
 These containers bold food and water for the crew and the carnies.
 Cargo Elevator.
 To activate an elevator platform, a creature must stand on the platform and use an action to pull a lever up or down.
 The platform can't be raised higher than the main deck (areaJl) or lowered deeper than a ship's lowest cargo hold.
-The trapdoor in the Boor opens when the ca rgo eleva- tor is rai sed.
+The trapdoor in the Boor opens when the cargo elevator is raised.
 If the platform is raised to areaJl, the trapdoor remains open until the elevator platform returns to this area

 ##### J13 - Head
 Book